PostgREST/postgrest/configuration.rst

   The database schema to expose to REST clients.
 Tables, views and stored procedures in this schema will get API endpoints.

-  The chosen schema gets added to the `search_path <https://www.postgresql.org/docs/11/ddl-schemas.html#DDL-SCHEMAS-PATH>`_ of every request.
-Example:

   .. code:: bash

      db-schema = "api"

+  This schema gets added to the `search_path <https://www.postgresql.org/docs/11/ddl-schemas.html#DDL-SCHEMAS-PATH>`_ of every request.

   You can also specify a list of schemas that can be used for **schema-based multitenancy** and **api versioning** by :ref:`multiple-schemas`.
 Example: